 Esther Duflo is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics in the Department of Economics at the Massachusetts Institute of Technology and a co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab.
 In her research, she seeks to understand the economic lives of the poor, with the aim to help design and evaluate social policies.
 With Abhijit Banerjee, she wrote Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty, which won the Financial Times and Goldman Sachs Business Book of the Year Award in 2011 and has been translated into 17 languages.

-Philip Jefferson, a former research economist at the Federal Reserve Board, teaches courses on econometrics and poverty and inequality at Swarthmore College.
+Philip Jefferson, a former research economist at the Federal Reserve Board, serves as the chief academic officer at Davidson College.
 His recent research has delved into issues such as the role of education as a buffer against unemployment, the effect of business cycles on poverty rates, and the distribution of income between labor and capital.
 Jefferson provides expert commentary on the Federal Reserve and the monetary policymaking process.
 Jefferson has held visiting appointments at the Federal Reserve Bank of New York and the University of California.
-Before coming to Swarthmore in 1997, he taught at Columbia University and the University of Virginia.
+Before coming to Davidson, he taught at Swarthmore College, Columbia University and the University of Virginia.

 Greg Kaplan is a professor of economics at the University of Chicago.
 His research spans macroeonomics, labor economics, and applied microeconomics, with a focus on the distributional consequences of economic policies and economic forces.
 He has published extensively on the topics of inequality, risk sharing, unemployment, household formation, migration, fiscal policy, and monetary policy.
 Kaplan was previously professor and assistant professor in the Department of Economics at Princeton University, assistant professor in the Department of Economics at the University of Pennsylvania, and an economist in the Research Department of the Federal Reserve Bank of Minneapolis.